itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/01_Preflight/index.md

 <img src="../../assets/images/API_token.png" width="300"/>

-3. Create a PAAS token.
+3. Create a Dynatrace PAAS token.
 - [PaaS Token](https://www.dynatrace.com/support/help/reference/dynatrace-concepts/environment-id/#anchor_paas)
+In your Dynatrace tenant, go to **Settings > Integration > Platform as a Service**, and create a new PaaS Token.

 💻 Login to your Ubuntu instance